 Slice of Key Lime Pie with bite taken out of it.

-This key lime pie is the real deal!
-The refreshing tart taste makes it a perfect summer dessert, but since limes are readily available year-round, this is one pie you can enjoy any time of year!
+If you’re looking for the real deal, this key lime pie is it!
+It’s set atop a crisp, buttery graham cracker pie crust, and garnished with sweetened whipped cream.
+The refreshing tart taste makes it a perfect summer dessert, but you can enjoy it any time of year!

-The creamy custard filling in an authentic key lime pie has 3 main components:
+An authentic key lime pie filling has 3 main components:

 • egg yolks